 - Honeypots.
 Attackers could make a “honeypot” where they spoof an existing hotspot.
 Once you connect to their hotspot they can perform a man-in-the-middle (MITM) attack to intercept your connection with a fake domain that looks like the one you were trying to visit.
 Once you login to the fake domain they now have your login credentials.

 - Traffic Sniffing.
 Other users of the hotspot could potentially see your traffic on unencrypted websites if the provider of the public WiFi does not have adequate security controls in place.

 Ideally you will have access to your own private mobile hotspot that you can use to connect to the internet while working remotely.

 There are many data security risks that employees can help prevent.
-By following these 10 safe computing tips for employees you can do your part to keep sensitive data safe and protect your workplace against malicious hackers.
+By following these employee cyber security awareness tips you can do your part to keep sensitive data safe and protect your workplace against malicious hackers.

 Did you enjoy this article?
 These computing tips are just a start.
-Click the links below to learn more cybersecurity tips and keep sensitive data safe.
+Click the links below to learn more employee cyber security awareness tips and keep sensitive data safe.